 Engage in a distracting activity

 Sometimes the best way to get over an itchy tattoo feeling is to distract yourself with something fun so you can take your mind off it.
-Get outside, play some sports, turn on your favorite reality TV guilty pleasure.
+Get outside, play some sports, and turn on your favorite reality TV for a guilty pleasure.
 You have the excuse of telling yourself it’s for a good reason, so use it!

 Just make sure you don’t lapse your concentration and accidentally scratch off and damage your new ink.